Bachelor of Music in Music Therapy

 Students pursuing the B.M. in music therapy degree should apply for admission to the professional sequence upon completion of the second semester of the sophomore year with 50 or more KU hours.
 Transfer students with more than 45 hours of transfer credit must complete this application the first semester of classes at KU.
 Students may not enroll in courses in the professional sequence before formal approval by the director of music therapy.
 Music therapy majors who have been admitted to the professional sequence are in plan MTPPS-BM in the School of Music.

 Candidates are reviewed for admission periodically.
 No student may be admitted to the professional sequence for a semester during which he or she will be on academic probation.
-Application forms for music therapy professional sequence admission is distributed to students prior to their time to apply.
+The application form for music therapy professional sequence admission is distributed to students prior to their time to apply.
 Information about the application process may be found on the KU School of Music website.

-In order to remain enrolled in studio instruction (lessons), all undergraduate (B.A. & B.M.) and M.M. students who enroll in any level of studio instruction (including nonmajor levels) in band and orchestral instruments must audition for and perform as assigned in a major instrumental ensemble1 each semester in which they are enrolled.
+In order to remain enrolled in studio instruction (lessons), all undergraduate (B.A., B.M., and B.M.E.) and M.M. students who enroll in any level of studio instruction (including nonmajor levels) in band and orchestral instruments must audition for and perform as assigned in a major instrumental ensemble1 each semester in which they are enrolled.
 For music majors, 1 ensemble taken for credit each semester is required for graduation.
 Exceptions to this policy are allowed on a case-by-case basis and only by the ensemble conductor in consultation with the faculty member in the studio area or the faculty advisor in music therapy as appropriate.

-KU Symphony Orchestra, Wind Ensemble, Symphonic Band, Marching Band, or Jazz Ensemble I. University Band or University Orchestra if placed by audition.
+Symphony Orchestra, Wind Ensemble, Symphonic Band, Marching Band, or Jazz Ensemble I. University Band or University Orchestra if placed by audition.